-The Aleuts’ traditional homeland is the Aleutian Islands to the south, but Russian traders forced many of them to go to the Pribilof Islands and hunt fur seals.
-The traders got rich in the lucrative 18th and 19th century fur market, but the Aleuts worked without pay or basic rights and, in fact, suffered great abuses.
+The Unangax traditional homeland is the Aleutian Islands to the south, but Russian traders forced many of them to go to the Pribilof Islands and hunt fur seals.
+The traders got rich in the lucrative 18th and 19th century fur market, but the Unangan peoples worked without pay or basic rights and, in fact, suffered great abuses.

-In the post-war years, Aleuts returned to St. Paul Island and fought for their rights as American citizens.
+In the post-war years, Unangax returned to St. Paul Island and fought for their rights as American citizens.
 But they still faced the challenges of building an economy in a very small community located in a very isolated place.
-When the Alaska Native Claims Settlement Act of 1971 created Alaska Native corporations, the Aleut residents of St. Paul Island founded Tanadgusix Corporation (TDX).
+When the Alaska Native Claims Settlement Act of 1971 created Alaska Native corporations, the Unangan residents of St. Paul Island founded TDX Corporation.

 TDX invested in business opportunities far from St. Paul Island and has become an extraordinarily successful company that owns power plants and utility companies throughout Alaska (including innovative renewable energy wind farms), construction companies, the premier airport parking facility in Anchorage, and hotels, including a highly desirable boutique hotel in downtown Seattle.

 Through its many business ventures, TDX is able to provide services on St. Paul Island and employment opportunities for its people.

 The island is still windy and still home to just a few hundred people.
 But the proud descendants of those tough fur hunters have bravely taken control of their own future – together.